finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Training Partner
-FinOps Foundation recognizes a select group of FinOps Training Partners (FTP).
+FinOps Foundation recognizes a select group of FinOps Training Partners.
 This is a tier of vetted training providers who have deep experience in cloud financial management training.

 - Be a FinOps Foundation and Linux Foundation member
 - Ability to demonstrate your training capabilities by meeting strict benchmarks for experience and quality, including the ability to provide references from students who have completed your training courses and from major organizations that have used your training services.